evennia/evennia/docs/source/Setup/Installation.md

 ## Initialize a New Game

 We will create a new "game dir" in which to create your game.
 Here, and in the rest of the Evennia documentation, we refer to this game dir as  `mygame`, but you should, of course, name your game whatever you like.
-To create the new `mygame` folder -- or whatever you choose -- in your current location:
+To create the new `mygame` folder&mdash;or whatever you choose&mdash;in your current location:

 ```{sidebar} Game Dir vs Game Name
 The game dir you create doesn't have to match the name of your game.
 You can change the name of your game later by editing `mygame/server/conf/settings.py`.